deepdetail/mqlinux/README.md

 2. External USB, 4G module support

-3. flash image to internal eMMC storage
+3. flash image to internal eMMC storage (Done at 2019/04/01)

 Any advice and suggestions will be greatly appreciated,  Always happy to hear from your feedback.